cesc1989/backend-handbook/manuscript/02-dependencies/50-others/06-image-magick.md

 #### Docs

-More documentation about image magick can be found [here](http://www.imagemagick.org/script/resources.php)
+More documentation about image magick can be found [the official site](http://www.imagemagick.org/script/resources.php)